 For those that don’t want to spend hundreds of dollars on a pair of headphones (and who could blame you) then you might want to look into something like the Jabra Elite 45h on-ear headphones.
 The design of these Bluetooth headphones for commuting is perfect: the foldable hinges help you store and transport these cans with ease.
-Plus, its 50 hour battery life means that you don’t have to worry about charging it between uses.
+Plus, a 50-hour battery life means that you don’t have to worry about charging between uses.

 The cons of these headphones are that because they’re on-ears, isolation isn’t going to be on the same level as some of the other headphones on this list.
 It also doesn’t support any Android-friendly high-quality codecs, which is a bummer.
 But for the price, the Elite 45h is still a great pair of headphones that most commuters will find sufficient.